 Archaeologists have identified four broad cultural traditions in southern Indiana.
 These are: Paleoindian (~10,000 B.C. to 8,000 B.C.), Archaic (8,000 B.C. to 700 B.C.), Woodland (700 B.C. to A.D.
 1,000), Mississippian (A.D.
 1,000 to A.D.
 1,650), and Historic (A.D.
 1,650-Present).

 We manage cultural resources within the Heritage Resources Program.
 This is a comprehensive program of responsibilities related to past human interaction with the land.
 The purpose is to protect historic properties (cultural resources), share their values with the American people, and contribute relevant information and perspectives to natural resource management.
-Follow these links for more information on the interpreted sites on the forest: Buffalo Trace, Brooks Cabin, Cox’s Woods (Pioneer Mothers Memorial Forest), Lick Creek African American Settlement, Hickory Ridge Lookout Tower, German Ridge CCC campground, Mano Point, Rickenbaugh House, and Roll Petroglyph.
+Follow these links for more information on the historical sites on the forest: Buffalo Trace, Brooks Cabin, Cox’s Woods (Pioneer Mothers Memorial Forest), Carnes Mill, Lick Creek African American Settlement, Hickory Ridge Lookout Tower, German Ridge CCC campground, Mano Point, Rickenbaugh House, and Roll Petroglyph.

 Other cool links: